-a Lux novel by Jennifer L. Armentrout
+a Lux novel by New York Times and USA Today bestselling author Jennifer L. Armentrout

 When he set out to prove his feelings for me, he wasn’t fooling around.
 Doubting him isn’t something I’ll do again, and now that we’ve made it through the rough patches, well… There’s a lot of spontaneous combustion going on.